 - pg_hba: list of lines that Patroni will use to generate pg_hba.conf.
 Patroni ignores this parameter if hba_file PostgreSQL parameter is set to a non-default value.
 Together with dynamic configuration this parameter simplifies management of pg_hba.conf. - host all all 0.0.0.0/0 md5 - host replication replicator 127.0.0.1/32 md5: A line like this is required for replication. - pg_ident: list of lines that Patroni will use to generate pg_ident.conf.
 Patroni ignores this parameter if ident_file PostgreSQL parameter is set to a non-default value.
 Together with dynamic configuration this parameter simplifies management of pg_ident.conf. - mapname1 systemname1 pguser1 - mapname1 systemname2 pguser2 - pg_ctl_timeout: How long should pg_ctl wait when doing start, stop or restart.
-Default value is 60 seconds. - use_pg_rewind: try to use pg_rewind on the former leader when it joins cluster as a replica. - remove_data_directory_on_rewind_failure: If this option is enabled, Patroni will remove the Post-greSQL data directory and recreate the replica.
+Default value is 60 seconds. - use_pg_rewind: try to use pg_rewind on the former leader when it joins cluster as a replica.
+Either the cluster must be initialized with data page checksums (--data-checksums option for initdb) and/or wal_log_hints must be set to on, or pg_rewind will not work. - remove_data_directory_on_rewind_failure: If this option is enabled, Patroni will remove the Post-greSQL data directory and recreate the replica.
 Otherwise it will try to follow the new leader.
 Default value is false. - remove_data_directory_on_diverged_timelines: Patroni will remove the PostgreSQL data directory and recreate the replica if it notices that timelines are diverging and the former primary can not start streaming from the new primary.
 This option is useful when pg_rewind can not be used.
 While performing timelines divergence check on PostgreSQL v10 and older Patroni will try to connect with replication credential to the "postgres" database.
 Hence, such access should be allowed in the pg_hba.conf.
 Default value is false. - replica_method: for each create_replica_methods other than basebackup, you would add a configuration section of the same name.
 At a minimum, this should include "command" with a full path to the actual script to be executed.
 Other configuration parameters will be passed along to the script in the form "parameter=value". - pre_promote: a fencing script that executes during a failover after acquiring the leader lock but before promoting the replica.
 If the script exits with a non-zero code, Patroni does not promote the replica and removes the leader key from DCS. - before_stop: a script that executes immediately prior to stopping postgres.
 As opposed to a callback, this script runs synchronously, blocking shutdown until it has completed.
 The return code of this script does not impact whether shutdown proceeds afterwards.